a16z/a16z-contracts/PrOb/licenses/ECR.md

 an_exclusive/a_non-exclusive=an exclusive

-Grant.License.Display.sec=This license includes the right to display as a profile picture, display on products or services using the {_NFT_Media} or NFT Media Derivatives (as defined below), display on sold merchandise, use in your original content, or to display in a physical or digital museum.
+Grant.License.Display.sec=This license includes the right to display as a profile picture, display on products or services using the {_NFT_Media} or {_NFT_Media_Derivatives} (as defined below), display on sold merchandise, use in your original content, or to display in a physical or digital museum.

 Grant.License.Reservation.sec=All intellectual property rights in and to the {_NFT_Media} and any other intellectual property rights of {_Creator} not expressly licensed herein are reserved by {_Creator}.